-Studies the variety found in American musical theater, including musical drama, opera, and musical comedy.
+Studies the variety found in American musical theatre, including musical drama, opera, and musical comedy.
 Through readings, recordings, and video tapes, students investigate this lively art.
 At least one live performance is viewed during the semester.
 Same course as MU 210.

-DR 250 Introduction to Theater (3.00 cr.)

-The theatrical process is explored in historical context from ancient Greek to contemporary performance.
-Aspects of theater examined include acting, playwriting, direction and design, and producing.
-An emphasis is placed on students learning how to think and write critically about theater.
-Includes attendance at theater productions in the Baltimore/Washington area.
-Fulfills Fine Arts Core requirement.
-(Theater tickets cost approximately \$50.)
+DR 250 Introduction to Theatre History (3.00 cr.)
+The evolution of theatre as an art form is explored, from ancient Greek to contemporary performance.
+Major theatrical genres/movements, playwrights, directors, actors, and designers are covered.
+An emphasis is placed on the link between society and theatre, focusing on key moments in the Theatre's development.
+Includes attendance at theatre productions in the Baltimore/Washington area.
+Fulfills fine arts core requirement.
+(Theatre tickets cost approximately \$50.)